icplayer/icplayer/addons/Audio/documentation.md

     </tbody>
 </table>

-The not-started event occurs just before destruction of module (e.g., due to a switch to another lesson page) when the audio has never been started.
+The not-started event occurs just before page close (due to a switch to another lesson page) when the audio has never been started.
 Reset does not affect the sending of this event.

 <table border='1'>